bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 * More BD puzzles for 2023

 # Soon
+* A People's History work
     * Indie rock is the Lost Cause of music
         * Put in Birth of a Nation
     * Protectionism
         * Mention in Covid Years
+* Future BYCombo work
+    * The truth will always prevail
+    * Make point about competition and privilege
+        * From BY principle
 * Index funds
 * Trusted traveler
 * Take care of tadalafil